 Validate Cross References

-Asciidoctor provides limited support for validating internal cross references.
+An AsciiDoc processor is only required to provide limited support for validating internal cross references.
 Validation occurs when a cross reference is first visited.
 Since there are still some references aren’t stored in the parse tree (such as an anchor in the middle of a paragraph), which can lead to false positives, these validations are hidden behind a flag.

 You can enable validation of cross references from the CLI by passing the

 -v and from the API by setting the

 This puts the processor in pedantic mode.

 In this mode, the parser will immediately validate cross references, issuing a warning message if the reference is not valid.

 See <<foobar>>. [#foobaz] == Foobaz

 If you run Asciidoctor in verbose/pedantic mode on this document (